lemur-bookstores/secure-stack/.development-guide/client-auth-provider.md

 ### SSR / RSC Flow

-1. A Next.js Route Handler or Server Component calls `getServerSession(cookies)`.
+1. A Next.js Route Handler or Server Component calls `getServerSession({ cookies })`.
-2. Helper verifies refresh cookie (HttpOnly) by hitting `/auth/session` or decoding JWT using `@lemur-bookstores/auth`.
+2. The helper inspects `secure-stack.session` / `secure-stack.access-token` cookies, then runs either a custom `sessionDecoder` or the built-in JWT payload decoder (unsigned) to derive the user object.
+3. If decoding fails and `disableRequest !== true`, it calls `/api/auth/session` (or custom `sessionEndpoint`) passing the cookie to let the backend verify the refresh token.
-3. The resolved session is serialized via `headers.set('x-securestack-session', base64(json))` or passed through `SessionProvider` hydration prop to avoid duplicate fetches.
+4. The resolved session is serialized and handed to `SessionProvider` for hydration so React trees skip the `loading` state immediately.
-4. SessionProvider initializes with that payload on the client, skipping `loading` state and immediately rendering gated components.
-5. For Edge runtime, reuse the same helper but rely on `RequestCookies` from `@edge-runtime/cookies`.
+5. Edge runtime follows the same pattern via `RequestCookies`.

+### `getServerSession` Options

+- `tokenCookieNames`: Ordered list of cookie names to inspect (defaults to `['secure-stack.session', 'secure-stack.access-token', 'secure-stack.refresh-token', 'auth_token']`).
+- `sessionDecoder`: Optional verified decoder (e.g., `jose` + public key) that returns either an `AuthSession` or raw user payload.
+- `enableJwtDecode`: Toggles the built-in, unsigned payload decode helper for prototypes/local dev.
+- `mapJwtPayloadToUser`: Custom mapper that turns decoded payloads into the `AuthSession['user']` shape.
+- `disableRequest`: Skip the network fallback entirely when you trust the cookie payload.
+- `requestInit`: Extra fetch options for the `/api/auth/session` call (headers, credentials, etc.).

 This flow must handle **partial hydration**, meaning if only the user object is available (no tokens) the provider still works for read-only SSR pages.